NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``NO00026`` -- FRAM 2013:

     W009: Distillation fraction recovered is missing or invalid

-``NO00027`` -- FROY 1996:

-    W009: Distillation fraction recovered is missing or invalid